rtkaleb/Challenge4/README.md

 ---

 ## 🌐 Project Overview
-**Tattler** is a restaurant directory platform inspired by a young tour guide who personalizes tourist experiences using relevant local data.

 During **Sprint 2**, the goal was to implement a fully functional **RESTful API** with Express and MongoDB to handle restaurant data and generate personalized recommendations.

 ### Sprint Objectives